 Each student is personally responsible for completing registration on the date and at the time specified in the class schedule for each semester (see the Academic Calendar on the class schedule).
-Registration is not complete until all fees have been paid and all registration materials are properly completed and submitted to the Office of the Registrar.
+Registration materials are posted online at www.jessup.edu and are emailed to each student's WJU email account.